OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/scalar_types/screencast/slides.md

 # Contents

+- What are types
-- Why types and how to inspect a variable type
+- How to inspect a variable type
 - Representing numbers: ints and floats
 - Representing True and False: booleans
 - Representing text: strings
-- Operations among different types

 ---
 # What is a variable type

+- Different types of variables are used to store different kinds of data
+- The main scalar types are:
+  - int
+  - float
+  - boolean
+  - string
+- The type of a variable tells us what kind of information is stored in the variable
+  - e.g. an int variable contains a whole number

+---
+# How to inspect and change variables types

 <div class="flex gap-12">
 <div>